 Kent Monroe, a marketing professor at the University of Illinois at Urbana-Champaign who helped design the shopping addiction quiz says "an individual could respond to the six items to check whether they may have these tendencies.
 However, as with any attempt at self-diagnosing, it should be carefully done and honestly responded to."

 Monroe says earlier tests for identifying compulsive shoppers (shopping addicts) were lacking because they focus mostly on the consequences of shopping, such as financial difficulties and family strain over money matters.
 For compulsive shoppers with higher incomes, money matters could be non-existent.

 Second Shopping Addiction Quiz

-There's another scale that can be useful in assessing problem or compulsive shopping or spending.
+There's another scale that can be useful in assessing compulsive shopping or spending.
 This shopping addiction quiz is modeled after the Debtors Anonymous 15 question scale.